 |7||Proposed Rule on Home Confinement||Proposed Rule on Home Confinement and CARES Act|

 The Attorney General proposed a new rule that would grant the Director of the Bureau of Prisons more discretion with home confinement.

-The Bureau of Prisons released three Memorandums concerning how the agency would respond to the pandemic.
-These Memorandums relate to transferring people to home confinement.
+The Bureau of Prisons releases Memorandums concerning the CARES Act.
+These Memorandums relate to transferring people to home confinement under guidelines and exceptions.

 |5||Administrative Remedy Process||Learn about the administrative remedy process in the Bureau of Prisons|

 The administrative remedy process can be long and cumbersome.
 To increase chances for relief, make sure that you learn all the steps and deadlines.

 In collaboration with our sponsor, we’re creating a do-it-yourself self-advocacy workshop.
 No one should work harder than the individual to prepare for a successful outcome.

 |3||Making an Impact||Series of Videos Showing How to Make an Impact|

 We distribute content to help people in jails and prisons across America.
 Learn from prison administrators and from people that served time to learn more about the impact we’re making.